Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 To get started, import `MasonryFlashList` from `@shopify/flash-list` and use it just like you would use `FlashList`:

 **Note:** `MasonryFlashList` will not compute most optimal arrangement for you.
 It will fit the items in the order they are provided.
+Individual items cannot span multiple columns however, you can change the width of an entire columns using `getColumnSizeMultiplier` prop.

 ## Unsupported Props